OK Earth Coalition, Carrie Dickerson Foundation, Tulsa Area Arkansas River Advocates & OK Roots Music,

 Oklahoma’s most ambitious Earth Day event features environmental speakers, Electric Vehicles, environmental & community & crafts booths, music & art, traditional Indigenous cuisine, a sustainable wine tasting, circus arts, tons of family & kids activities, and more.
 The event takes place at Guthrie Green, an internationally recognized urban park utilizing geothermal wells and solar panels, with satellite activities in the Arts District & Circle Cinema.
 Earth Day is the most widely recognized annual environmental event in the world, demonstrating support for environmental protection.
 The first Earth Day took place in 1970.
 Today more than 190 countries participate.

-PERFORMERS include RED DIRT RANGERS, KEN POMEROY BAND (Cherokee), MOTHER EARTH STRING BAND & CHOIR, WHEAT PENNY, INSPYRAL CIRCUS and more.
+PERFORMERS include RED DIRT RANGERS, KEN POMEROY BAND (Cherokee), MOTHER EARTH STRING BAND & CHOIR, WHEAT PENNY, MONICA TAYLOR (Cherokee), KALYN FAY (Cherokee), T-TOWN SINGERS Drum Circle, INSPYRAL CIRCUS and more.

-SPEAKERS include activist & actor CASEY CAMP HORINEK (Ponca), chef NICO ALBERT WILLIAMS (Cherokee) of Burning Cedar Sovereign Wellness, environmental journalist MOLLY BULLOCK, North Tulsa environmental justice advocate REVEREND GERALD DAVIS, OK Sierra Club Director KARA JOY McKEE & more TBA.
-SCOTT GREGORY of Public Radio Tulsa is our fantastic emcee.
+SPEAKERS include activist & actor CASEY CAMP-HORINEK(Ponca), climate scientist KATHARINE HAYHOE (via video) chef NICO ALBERT WILLIAMS (Cherokee) of Burning Cedar Sovereign Wellness, environmental journalist MOLLY BULLOCK, environmental justice advocate REVEREND GERALD DAVIS, OK Sierra Club Director KARA JOY McKEE waterkeepers REBECCA JIM (Cherokee) and PAM KINGFISHER (Cherokee), film director LOREN WATERS (Kiowa, Cherokee), engineer CHARLIE PRATT & hydrologist BERT FISHER.
+Public Radio Tulsa's SCOTT GREGORY is our emcee.

-SUSTAINABLE CUISINE by Comida Sol y Vida & Burning Cedar Sovereign Wellness.
+SUSTAINABLE CUISINE by Comida Sol y Vida, Burning Cedar Sovereign Wellness, & Inheritance Juicery.

 2024 SCHEDULE